lluked/HXToolAnsible/README.md

 - Service is installed

 ## Vagrant
-Running `vagrant up` from the project directory brings up both Debian and RedHat boxes.
-The Debian box mounts host port 8081 to 8080 on the guest, the RedHat box mounts 8082 to 8080.
-Running `vagrant up debian` will bring only the debian box up; the same goes for `vagrant up redhat`, and ssh with `vagrant ssh`.
+Running `vagrant up` from the project directory brings all boxes, this is not advised.
+- The Debian Virtualbox box mounts host port 8081 to 8080 on the guest, run `vagrant up debian-virtualbox`
+- The RedHat Virtualbox box mounts host port 8082 to 8080 on the guest, run `vagrant up redhat-virtualbox`
+- The Debian VMWare box mounts host port 8083 to 8080 on the guest, run `vagrant up debian-vmware`
+- The RedHat VMWare box mounts host port 8084 to 8080 on the guest, run `vagrant up redhat-vmware`

+## Packer
+Builds a HXTool virtual machine from scratch.
+For more details see `README.md` inside the packer folder.

 ## To Do
-- Implement Windows roles and Vagrantfile
+- Implement Windows roles ~~and Vagrantfile~~
-- Implement other providers (VMWare, Hyper-V)
+- Implement other providers (~~VMWare,~~ Hyper-V)
-- Implement Packer to build virtual machines from scratch
+- ~~Implement Packer to build virtual machines from scratch~~
+- Implement NGINX + Gunicorn

 ## Notes
-The following warning provided by HXTool is provided when running `hxtool.py` and this still remains true:
+The following warning is provided by Flask when running `hxtool.py` and this still remains true:

 ```
 WARNING: This is a development server.
 Do not use it in a production deployment.
 Use a production WSGI server instead.